-Castings are classified as heat resistant if they are capable of sustained operation while exposed, either continuously or intermittently to operating temperatures that result in material temperatures in excess of 650°C. The application of heat resistant alloys depends on
+Castings are classified as heat resistant if they are capable of sustained operation while exposed, either continuously or intermittently to operating temperatures that result in material temperatures over 650°C. The application of heat resistant alloys depends on

-Supreme can produce a range of alloys that have low magnetic permeability's of 1.05 Mu or lower.
-We have the capability to report the magnetic permeability of alloys in accordance with ATSM A342 method 3.
-Supreme can produce and measure the magnetic permeabiltiy of alloys to lower than 1.01 Mu.
+Supreme can produce a range of alloys that have low magnetic permeabilities of 1.05 Mu or lower.
+We can report the magnetic permeability of alloys by ATSM A342 method 3.
+Supreme can produce and measure the magnetic permeability of alloys to lower than 1.01 Mu.

 Supreme can produce a range of alloys that can be used in environments where fires and explosions are a concern.
 These include industries where fluids both vapour and liquids, and particulates such as dust and residue are present and can be ignited.

 Steel with a minimum chromium content of 10.5% is classified as Stainless steel.
 Stainless steel castings are classified as “corrosion-resistant” when used in environments below 650°C and “heat resistant“ when used above 650°C. The main difference between these classifications is carbon content.
 Stainless steels will have low carbon content to perform well in corrosive environments, and heat resistant grades have higher carbon content to improve elevated temperature strength.

 Carbon steels are steels with very few alloying ingredients, primarily only Manganese and Silicon.
 They are used in many structural applications as provide good strength and are the cheapest steels to produce.
 Low alloy steels have a wide range of uses due to the increased mechanical properties over that of carbons steels with the addition of alloying ingredients such as Ni, Cr, Mo in relatively low levels.
 They generally are an excellent balance between mechanical properties and cost.